Choosing the best chicken waterer for your flock is actually a little more complicated than it might seem.

 To ensure all your chickens have access to enough water, it’s vital you use a device that is large enough for your flock.

-Using a unit that is too small means you’ll have to refill it frequently throughout the day.
+Using a compact chicken waterer or a unit that is too small means you’ll have to refill it frequently throughout the day.

 It also increases the risk of dehydration or heat stress in chickens as there won’t be enough water to accommodate the size or number of chickens you own.

 A waterer is at risk of freezing during cold weather or winter months, especially if it’s left outside in your garden rather than inside your chicken coop.

 With this in mind, you might want to consider using an all-in-one heated unit or a heating plate.

 A heating plate goes inside your metal waterer to increase the temperature of the water and prevent it from freezing.